-Xello (Previously Career Cruising) is an updated, engaging career and post-secondary education information website.
-It is the site that we use at OMS/OHS for the development of our $6^{th} - 12^{th}$ grade student's Academic and Career Plan (ACP).
+Xello is the site that we use at OMS/OHS for the development of our $6^{th} - 12^{th}$ grade student's Academic and Career Plan (ACP).
 Each student creates an electronic version of their ACP Portfolio within their Xello account.
 Xello is the starting point when looking to find out information about colleges, universities, careers, resume writing, career inventories and more.